-Beneficial Interest in Charitable Remainder Trust - The CCO has a remainder interest in a charitable remainder trust.
+Beneficial Interest in Charitable Remainder Trust - The CCO is the beneficiary of a charitable remainder trust.
 Under this arrangement, the donor deposited funds with a third-party trustee.
 The income beneficiary receives distributions of a fixed percentage of the fair value of the trust over their lifetime, with the CCO receiving all or a share of the remainder upon the death of the income beneficiary.